-Some HMO and managed-care organization taxes are described as health-care assessments beginning on page 41.
+Some HMO and managed-care organization taxes are described as health-care assessments, which are listed beginning on page 45.

 Liquor Taxes and Fees

 A tax is imposed on the privilege of making or distributing alcoholic beverages in Illinois, based on beverage type and volume.
 The Illinois Liquor Control Commission also imposes a variety of annual fees on each maker, distributor, and retail seller.
 Administered by Department of Revenue.
 (235 ILCS 5/8-1 ff.)